Maintaining Plasticity in Continual Learning via Regenerative Regularization: Conclusion

 \section{Conclusion}

 Recently, multiple methods have been proposed for mitigating plasticity loss in continual learning.
 One common and quite successful category of methods is characterized by periodically re-initializing subsets of weights.
 However, resetting methods bring additional decisions to be made by the algorithm designer, such as which parameters to reinitialize and how often.
 In this paper, we propose a very simple alternative that we call \methodname.
 Concretely, we add a loss term that regularizes the parameters toward the initial parameters.
 This encourages parameters that have little influence on recent losses to drift toward initialization and therefore allows them to be recruited for future adaptation.
 This approach is similar to standard L2 regularization, but rather than regularizing toward the origin, we regularize toward the initial parameters, which ensures that the weight rank does not collapse.
-To evaluate \methodname, we perform an empirical study on three simple continual learning problems.
-We compare \methodname with a set of previously proposed methods. \methodname consistently maintains plasticity and almost matches the performance of Continual Backprop.
-Aside from Continual Backprop, the other methods we compare with all lose plasticity on at least one of the problems or perform substantially worse overall.
+To evaluate \methodname, we perform an empirical study on continual supervised learning problems.
+Compared with other methods, \methodname most consistently maintains plasticity and performs similarly to Continual Backprop.

 We hope our method opens up avenues for future work on mitigating plasticity loss.
-In this paper, we performed our evaluation on only a small set of problems.
-In future work, it would be useful to evaluate \methodname on a broader set of problems, including regression and RL settings.
+In future work, it would be useful to evaluate \methodname on a broader set of problems \rebuttal{and more realistic environments}, including RL settings.
 It is possible that our method may need to be adjusted, for instance by using L1 instead of L2 regularization.
 Finally, this study has focused exclusively on maintaining plasticity, leaving aside the issue of forgetting.
-In practical applications, mitigating forgetting and maintaining plasticity are both crucial.
-Therefore, in future work, it is important to study plasticity and forgetting in tandem.
-This can be accomplished perhaps by considering problems in which there is significant forward transfer, that is in which information learned on earlier tasks is helpful for future tasks.
-In such problems, it is likely that techniques for increasing plasticity come at the cost of increased forgetting.
 Designing methods that effectively balance the trade-off between maintaining plasticity and avoiding forgetting is an exciting avenue for future work.